Randall Vines: Professional career

 During this era Vines started to work as a club professional at Helensvale Golf Course in Helensvale, Queensland.
 He still worked as a touring professional during the summer, however.
 Late in 1976 he won the Queensland PGA Championship for the second time.
 In November 1976, with a 64 (−8), he broke the course record at Victoria Golf Club during the third round of the Colgate Champion of Champions.
 This moved him within striking distance of the lead.
 However he shot a mediocre 74 in the final round to end up tied for thirteenth place with Rodger Davis and Tom Watson.
 The following year he attempted to defend his Queanbeyan City Open championship.
 After a very erratic opening round 71 (+1), which included a quadruple bogey on the 15th hole, he fired a second round 65 to get into contention.
 After a disappointing third round he shot a final round 67, the round of the day, and finished in a tie for fourth.
-In 10 November 1977, at the Australian PGA Championship, he opened with a disappointing 77 (+5), which included five 3-putts.
+On 10 November 1977, at the Australian PGA Championship, he opened with a disappointing 77 (+5), which included five 3-putts.
 He played excellently the following day, however, with a 64 (−8) to move into fourth place.
 His second round included three sets of three consecutive birdies.
 He would go on to finish in a tie for 8th.
 The following week he seriously contended for the Australian Open.
 Starting in the second round Vines shot consecutive rounds of 70 (−2) at The Australian to get within two shots of Don January's lead.
 However he would shoot a disappointing 78 in the final round to finish in a tie for eighth.
 Despite the weak finish it would be his best ever finish at his national open.
 Vines defeated star golfers Jack Nicklaus, Raymond Floyd, and Greg Norman by several shots.